Mechanical nociception protocol

 Electric Von Frey

 Use the Electric Von Frey product page for product specifications, ordering, quote requests, and configuration details.
-This protocol page is the experimental workflow companion for labs planning mechanical pain threshold testing.
+This protocol defines the experimental workflow for labs planning mechanical pain threshold testing.